reza1962/hadoop/README.md

 == HDFS and MapReduce and HBase samples

 This is the copy of the Spring hadoop samples.
-I have add the functionality:
+I have add the functionality:</br>
 	. to work with Hortonworks distribution
 	.
 Security (Kerberos)